 It is unclear when "ut" slipped in (some say it was due to a copying error of a scribe), but what is clear is that omitting it does not raise the slightest doubt about the validity.

-Every other argument against the validity of the new Sacraments is just as bad as this one, but I would be happy to answer any objections that you have.
+Every other argument against the validity of the new Sacraments administered in the new rites are just as bad as this one, but I would be happy to answer any objections that you have.

 From: Eric Hoyle

 Robert, I don't want to debate the whole sedevacantist position with you.
 I think the fact that a Great Apostasy was ushered in by Paul VI and maintained by his successors as fake popes is absolutely clear now.

 The authors say that heresy can be manifested by words or actions, e.g. if a man were to pray at Mohammed's tomb (if I am remembering that example correctly).
 The actions of Paul VI and his successor fake popes confirm the heretical meaning of their words.
 It's not just one statement but dozens of them, in combination with dozens of actions, that clearly reveal the heretical tenets that I mentioned.
 These are at the heart of the Novus Ordo apostasy. ...

 Cc John Salza

 Date: Mon, May 23, 2022 9:40 pm

 "The authors say that heresy can be manifested by words or actions, e.g. if a man were to pray at Mohammed's tomb (if I am remembering that example correctly).
 The actions of Paul VI and his successor fake popes confirm the heretical meaning of their words.
 It's not just one statement but dozens of them, in combination with dozens of actions, that clearly reveal the heretical tenets that I mentioned."
 (Eric)